SINGAPORE INDEPENDENCE: SELF RULE, UNION THEN SPLIT WITH MALAYSIA, CHALLENGES

 Moreover, Malayan leaders feared merger with Singapore because it would result in a Chinese majority in the new state.
 When a fiercely contested Singapore by-election in April 1961 threatened to bring down the Lee Kuan Yew government, however, Tengku Abdul Rahman was forced to consider the possibility that the PAP might be replaced with a procommunist government, a "Cuba across the causeway."

-Singapore and the Creation of the Federation of Malaya
+Singapore Becomes Part of the Federation of Malaya

-Accordingly, on May 27, 1961, in a speech in Kuala Lumpur to the Foreign Correspondents' Association, Tengku Abdul Rahman made a surprise proposal of an association of states that would include the Federation of Malaya, the British Borneo territories, and Singapore.
+On May 27 1961, the Malayan prime minister, Tunku Abdul Rahman (1903–1990) surprised everyone with his proposal for a union of Singapore with Malaya in a speech in Kuala Lumpur to the Foreign Correspondents' Association.
+He formally proposed closer political and economic cooperation through a merger involving the Federation of Malaya, Singapore, Sarawak, North Borneo, and Brunei.
 In this proposed Malaysia, the Malay population of Sarawak and North Borneo (now Sabah) would offset numerically the Singapore Chinese, and the problem of a possible "Cuba across the causeway" would be solved.
 [Source: Library of Congress *]

-The proposal, however, led almost immediately to a split between the moderate and procommunist forces within the PAP.
-In July Lee demanded and received a vote of confidence on the issue of merger from the Legislative Assembly.
+Singapore, with its mostly urban Chinese population and highly commercial economy, found itself at odds with the Malay-dominated central government of Malaysia.
+The proposal for a Singapore and Federation of Malaya unionled almost immediately to a split between the moderate and procommunist forces within the PAP.
+In July 1959 Lee demanded and received a vote of confidence on the issue of merger from the Legislative Assembly.
 Following the vote, Lee expelled sixteen rebel PAP assemblymen from the party along with more than twenty local officials of PAP.
 In August the rebel PAP assemblymen formed a new opposition party, the Barisan Sosialis (The Socialist Front) with Lim Chin Siong as secretary general.
 The new party had considerable support among PAP local officials as well as at the grass-roots level.
 Of the fifty- one branch committees, thirty-five defected to Barisan, which also controlled two-thirds of organized labor. *

 Singapore as Part of Malaysia